 - 1.8.a.
-Facilities must be available and functioning, and must include inpatient, outpatient, imaging, laboratory, rehabilitation, and research resources.
+Facilities must be available and functioning and must include inpatient, outpatient, imaging, laboratory, rehabilitation, and research resources.
 (Core) - 1.8.b.
-Operating rooms must contain all necessary equipment, implants, and instrumentation for reconstructive surgery.
+Operating rooms must be equipped for foot and ankle surgery.
 (Core) - 1.8.c.
-There should be clinical services available for the education of fellows, including radiology, laboratory medicine, rheumatology, infectious disease, pathology, and rehabilitation.
-(Core) - 1.8.d.
-A sufficient number and variety of new and follow-up patients must be available to ensure adequate inpatient and outpatient experience for each fellow without adversely diluting the educational experience of the orthopaedic surgery residents if present.
+There should be clinical services available for the education of fellows, including radiology, pathology, rheumatology, endocrinology, laboratory medicine, infectious disease, rehabilitation, and prosthetics and orthotics.
+(Detail) - 1.8.d.
+A sufficient number and variety of new and follow-up patients must be available to ensure adequate inpatient and outpatient experience for each fellow, without adversely diluting the educational experience of the orthopaedic surgery residents if present.
 (Core) - 1.9.
 The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - 1.9.a. access to food while on duty; (Core) - 1.9.b. safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care, if the fellows are assigned in-house call; (Core)